Caliber mortgage rates

 Caliber gets solid customer service reviews across the board.

-The company receives fewer than 1 complaint per 100 customers, according to the Consumer Financial Protection Bureau (CFPB).
+The company receives fewer than one complaint per 1,000 customers, according to the Consumer Financial Protection Bureau (CFPB).
 And it was middle of the road in J.D.
 Power’s most recent Mortgage Origination Satisfaction Study.

 Mortgage loan products at Caliber

-Caliber has an exceptionally broad range of both conventional and government–backed mortgage products.
-There are plenty of options whether you want to buy a new home or refinance one you already own.
+Caliber Home Loans offers an exceptionally broad range of both conventional and government-backed mortgage products.
+There are plenty of loan options whether you want to buy a new home or refinance one you already own.

-- FHA 203(k) rehab loan – One loan that covers both the purchase and renovation of a home
+- FHA 203(k) rehab loan: This government-backed loan covers both the purchase and renovation of a home, all in one

-- VA loans – As little as $0 down.
-But only for eligible groups, including veterans and active–duty service members
+- VA loan: Guaranteed by the U.S. Department of Veterans Affairs, eligible borrowers can qualify with as little as $0 down.
+But it’s only for eligible groups, including veterans and active-duty service members

-- USDA loans – Another zero–down loan.
-The home has to be in a USDA–designated rural or suburban area and the borrower must have a low or median income for the area
+- USDA loan: This zero-down loan program is offered by the U.S. Department of Agriculture.
+The home has to be located in a USDA-designated rural or suburban area, and the borrower must have a low or median income for the area

 Not many lenders offer such a variety of types of mortgages.